sveltejs/language-tools/README.md

 #### [`svelte-vscode`](packages/svelte-vscode)

 The official vscode extension for Svelte.
-Built from [UnwrittenFun/svelte-vscode](https://github.com/UnwrittenFun/svelte-vscode) to become the official language server for the language.
+Built from [UnwrittenFun/svelte-vscode](https://github.com/UnwrittenFun/svelte-vscode) to become the official vscode extension for the language.

 ## Development